 A cozy family friendly vegetarian restaurant in Vilnius Old town.
 We went a couple of times and enjoyed delicious food while Thea loved their playground with a wooden castle.

-What I like the most are the location, playground for kids and vegan options.
+What I like the most are the location, playground for kids and vegan/vegetarian options.
 They serve four types of vegan pizzas and personally for me, those are the best vegan pizzas that I’ve tried in Vilnius.
 There is a huge white oven on the ground floor and Thea loved to watch how pizzas came to life.
+I definitely recommend this restaurant for families with young children.
+It’s a great place to take your kids and enjoy a good meal.

 My picky eater was also happy to eat the platter full of veggies and delicious hummus.